Godfrey Oboabona: Club career

 Oboabona was born in Ondo City, and began his professional career with local club Sunshine Stars In August 2013, the BBC claimed there was speculation linking him with a move to English side Arsenal, a claim denied by both Oboabona and Sunshine Stars chairman Mike Odoko.

 Later that month, he signed a four-year contract with Turkish club Çaykur Rizespor.
 He described the transfer as a "dream move."
 In September 2018, Oboabona joined HNK Gorica in the Croatian First Football League.

 In February 2020 he signed for Georgian club FC Dinamo Batumi.

 International career

 Oboabona made his international debut for Nigeria in 2012, and has appeared in FIFA World Cup qualifying matches.
 He was called up to Nigeria's 23-man squad for the 2013 Africa Cup of Nations.

-He was selected for Nigeria's squad at the 2013 FIFA Confederations Cup, and was named in the provisional squad for the 2014 FIFA World Cup.
+He was selected for Nigeria's squad at the 2013 FIFA Confederations Cup, and the 2014 FIFA World Cup.
 Oboabona was selected by Nigeria for their 35-man provisional squad for the 2016 Summer Olympics.